-Luckily my good friend Susannah of Feast and West is giving us tips so we can take the best food photography that’s worth sharing.
+Luckily my good friend Susannah of Feast and West gives us tips so we can take the best food photography that’s worth sharing.

 We foodie types aren’t bashful about whipping out our phones at mealtime.
 I like to say, ‘If you don’t Instagram it, you didn’t really eat it, did you?’
 A great food photo should make the viewer hungry.
 Even salivate a bit — and double-tap, of course!
 Food photography, whether for your blog or with Instagram, takes practice — you’ll get better at it over time, not overnight.
 Here are eight tips for photographing your meal next time you’re dining out or cooking at home.

-2. Use props.
-Pretty linens, silverware, flowers and raw ingredients can all add detail and set the tone of your photos.
+Pretty linens, silverware, flowers, and raw ingredients can all add detail and set the tone of your photos.
 The props you choose should reflect your dish.
 For instance, if you’re making your grandmother’s famous cake recipe, style it with a vintage plate or slightly tarnished fork.
 If you’re eating stir-fry, make sure you have chopsticks and soy sauce in the photo too.